fmorstadt/M365/README.md

 # M365
-My first steps in Microsoft 365 starts in Powershell
+My first steps in Microsoft 365 started in Powershell